neerajsingh0101/tiny_scripts/README.md

 pwd
 ```

-open ~/.bashrc file by executing `subl ~/.bashrc` or `vim ~/.bashrc` .
-Add following line at
+* open ~/.bashrc file by executing `subl ~/.bashrc` or `vim ~/.bashrc` .
-the very bottom.
-Replace `/Users/nsingh/code/bigbinary_llc/tiny_scripts`
-with the output you got when you executed pwd.
+* Add `/Users/nsingh/code/bigbinary_llc/tiny_scripts`.

 ```
 export PATH="/Users/nsingh/code/bigbinary_llc/tiny_scripts/scripts:$PATH"
 ```

+* In the above statement replace `/Users/nsingh/code/bigbinary_llc` with the actual directory structure in your machine.

 ### How to use it

-AT the top of every script there is a small section about what that
-script does and how to use it.
+AT the top of every script there is a small section about what that script does and how to use it.

 Brought to you by [BigBinary](http://BigBinary.com)